- Quand venir ?

 You can buy a cheap local SIM card that you can insert in your cellphone or smartphone during your stay.

-Ask your provider about this possibility and check that your phone is unlocked to allow you to put a local card and / or perform international calls and SMS.
+Ask your provider about this possibility and check that your phone is unlocked to allow you to put a local SIM card and / or perform international calls and texts.

-If you prefer to keep your number during your stay, all you need to do is to block mobile data to avoid roaming charges.
-Your smartphone will only be updated when it is connected to WiFi but you can still be contacted on your number such as sending and receiving SMS.
+If you prefer to keep your number during your stay, all you need to do is to switch off mobile datas to avoid roaming charges.
+Your smartphone will only be updated when it is connected to WiFi but you can still be contacted on your number such as sending and receiving texts.

 How to call from and to Indonesia?